 There are a number of skin conditions that can be caused or made worse by work or that affect a health care worker's ability to work in a health and social care environment.
-This guidance focuses on contact dermatitis, the main work-related skin condition affecting the hands of health care workers; glove use; infection prevention and control practice; and the importance of considering glove use from a holistic perspective.
+This guidance focuses on work-related contact dermatitis, the main work-related skin condition affecting the hands of health care workers; glove use; infection prevention and control practice.
+The importance of considering glove use from a holistic perspective is key to addressing all these issues.

 Protection of health care workers' hands is crucial for both their own protection and the protection of patients.
 It lies at the heart of an integrated approach to infection prevention, occupational health and health and safety policies and strategies.
+With the National Institute for Healthcare Research (2012) suggesting that the cost of treating occupational dermatitis could be as much as £125 million per annum, there is also a financial imperative to do more to prevent cases amongst health care staff.